jbeejones/okidoki/README.md

 ## License

-OkiDoki is released under the [ISC License](https://github.com/jbeejones/okidoki/blob/main/LICENSE).
+OkiDoki is released under the [MIT License](https://github.com/jbeejones/okidoki/blob/main/LICENSE).
 You're free to use, modify, and distribute it for any purpose.